top of page

 Before placing a crown, the dentist examines the tooth and may take an x ray to assess its condition and plan the treatment.
 The preparation process often involves removing decay to ensure the tooth is healthy and ready for the crown.
 Impressions are then taken of the tooth and adjacent teeth to ensure the dental crown fits properly and functions well within the bite.

-Dental Crown NYC: Traditional Dentistry - Expert Crown Specialists in Manhattan
+Best Dental Crown NYC: Traditional Dentistry - Expert Crown Specialists in Manhattan

 Restore your smile with durable, natural-looking dental crowns.